nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### Usage
 Given below is an example usage scenario about how `view t/consultation` works:

-Step 1: The user launches the application for the first time, The `CommandType` will be initialized with default state, the is viewing the patient panel list.
+Step 1: The user launches the application for the first time, The `CommandManager` will initialize the view state to default, which is the patient state

 Step 2: The user types in view t/consultation i/S1234567L.
-This command  will call `CommandType#parseVewCommandType` to parse what is the current type, which is consultation.
+This command  will call `CommandManager#parseVewCommandType` to parse what is the current type, which is consultation.

-From here, let `XXX` be the type determined in `CommandType#parseViewCommandType()`.
+From here, let `XXX` be the type determined in `CommandManager#parseViewCommandType()`.

 Step 3: It then creates a new instance of `ViewXXXCommandParser` and passes the arguments into the new instance.